Breast Explant Surgery in Jupiter

 Aqua Plastic Surgery in Florida is committed to the well-being of our patients.
 Drs.
 David Rankin and Dev Vibhakar are respected breast enhancement surgeons hailed for their knowledge, experience and surgical skill.
 The surgeons have treated patients who wish to remove their implants, some of whom report experiencing symptoms of breast implant illness.
 The surgeons meet with each patient one-on-one to discuss their concerns regarding their breast implants.
 After identifying the root of the problem, the surgeons design a treatment plan for removal.
 Each breast removal procedure is unique.Drs.
 Rankin and Vibhakar carefully explain all of the available options and help each patient choose the best option for her needs and goals.

-Aqua Plastic Surgery also has an Explant Concierge, Jeff Rose, who has extensive experience helping hundreds of women with breast implant illness (BII).
-He will be available to help you through the process of explanting — from your initial call to your post-surgery healing.
-He is available day and night to answer any of your questions as well as to share what he’s seen with other women suffering the symptoms and challenges of BII, both before and after explanting.
-He will be there with you every step of the process, both in person when you’re in the office or directly by phone, text or email.
+Aqua Plastic Surgery also has Explant Concierge, Jeff Rose and Beatrice Zuluaga, who have extensive experience helping hundreds of women with breast implant illness (BII).
+They will be available to help you through the process of explanting — from your initial call to your post-surgery healing.

 What Happens During Breast Explant?

-Breast explant is performed with the goal of restoring an attractive breast contour and appearance.
-Dr. Rankin or Dr. Dev do the following:
+Breast explant is performed with the goal of safely removing the breast implant and restoring an attractive breast contour and appearance.
+The procedure typically takes two hours to perform.